 Woodrats are, for the most part, generalist herbivores.
 They consume a wide variety of nuts and fruits, fungi, foliage and some forbs (Linsdale and Tevis 1951).
 Many species are good climbers and rock dwellers, and duskyfooted woodrats are highly arboreal (Kelly 1990).
-Evergreen or live oaks and other thick-leaved trees and shrubs are important habitat components for N. fuscipes.
-(Kelly 1990, Williams et al. 1992).
+Evergreen or live oaks and other thick-leaved trees and shrubs are important habitat components for N. fuscipes (Kelly 1990, Williams et al. 1992).
+Riparian woodrats are common, however, where there are deciduous valley oaks, but few live oaks.
+They are most numerous where shrub cover is dense and are least abundant in open areas.
+In riparian areas, highest densities of houses and woodrats are often encountered in willow thickets with an oak overstory.

 Dusky-footed woodrats are well known for their large terrestrial stick houses, some of which can last for twenty or more years (Linsdale and Tevis, 1951).
+At Caswell Memorial State Park, riparian woodrats also make houses of sticks and other litter (Williams 1993).
 At the Hastings Reserve, Monterey County, dusky-footed woodrat houses range from 60 cm (2 feet) to 150 cm (5 feet) in height, and can be 120 cm (4 feet) to 240 cm (8 feet) in basal diameter.
 Houses typically are placed on the ground against or straddling a log or exposed roots of a standing tree, and, are often located in dense brush.
 Nests are also placed in the crotches and cavities of trees and in hollow logs.
 Sometimes arboreal nests are constructed but this behavior seems to be more common in habitat with evergreen trees such as live oak.

-Photo: Photo of a dusky-footed woodrat by CSUS/ESRP
+Photo: CSUS/ESRP